Winery Lawsuit – A Fight For The Soul of Our Peninsula

 - hosting of large commercial events, such as business conventions, weddings, and bachelorette parties

-- alcohol service from 7 a.m. to 2 a.m. seven days a week
+- full alcohol service (not just wine) from 7 a.m. to 2 a.m. seven days a week

 - concerts and outdoor amplified music until 2 a.m.